 Image: Blank Noise “Step by Step Guide to Unapologetic Walking,” October 13, 2008

 “I pledge to break the silence surrounding homosexuality in familiar social settings.
-The everyday silencing of gay identities at the domestic level adds to their verbal and physical harassment at the public level.
+The everyday silencing of gay identities at the domestic level adds to the experiences of verbal and physical harassment at the public level.
 Let us talk to cultivate empathy and love.
 Let us talk to make our cities safe.”

 — My Safe City Pledge